We created a solar dryer for our businesses which can be used to dry the fruit before shredding and turning into flour.

 Third, a complete parts list.

-Fifth, as to costs, this is very variable depending on sources but the materials costs will run roughly $1,000.
+Fourth, as to costs, this is very variable depending on sources but the materials costs will run roughly $1,000.
 The recommended material is galvanized sheet metal on a metal frame, for food safety and durability.
 Exterior parts of the collector modules may be constructed out of weatherproof plywood to reduce cost.

 Labor costs vary but figure 80 hours of skilled work such as metalwork, welding, and carpentry.
 Many groups use volunteer labor to keep costs low.

-Sixth, as to energy savings: in developing countries electricity typically costs $0.40 per kilowatt-hour.
+Fifth, as to energy savings: in developing countries electricity typically costs $0.40 per kilowatt-hour.
 The equivalent of 6 hours of solar drying (6 kW), 5 days a week, 26 weeks a year, would cost roughly $1,500 to $2,000.
 This solar dryer will pay for itself in less than a year!
 Not a bad return on investment!

 This is the solar fan we use.